tobe-core/cachyos-hyprconfig/README.md

 # CachyOS Hyprconfig
 My hyprland config from CachyOS

-- There is no personalization
+- There is no personalization (just some opacity and gaps)
 - It's just the config for keyboard, mouse and some other things.